steadylearner/Rust-Full-Stack/README.md

 1. [How to use Rust Tera for undefined paths]
 2. [How to make Rust JSON Webservice with YouTube API]
 3. [How to use CORS and OPTIONS HTTP request with Rust Rocket](https://www.steadylearner.com/blog/read/How-to-use-CORS-and-OPTIONS-HTTP-request-with-Rust-Rocket)
+4. [How to serve static files with Rust]
+5. [How to use a single page app with Rust]

 ## Full Stack